yurovsky/yurovsky.github.io/_posts/2014-06-12-thinkpad-x2-second-generation-linux.md

 The keyboard feel, to me, is quite good, especially compared with the MacBook Pro keyboard.
 It is comfortable to type on aside from the strange layout.

+## Update: Ubuntu 14.10

+I upgraded to Ubuntu 14.10, and switched to using its normal kernel (14.10 uses 3.16).
+The touchpad emulated buttons (the top row for the nub) do work now, the left one left-clicks, the right one right-clicks, and the middle one does the right thing for middle-click (ie: paste) which is really nice!
+Unfortunately the old ThinkPad behavior of scrolling by holding the middle button and moving the nub is not present.

+Everything else works fine and there were no regressions from the 14.04 behavior.